Resources on the Web

 Largest non-profit membership organization representing hospice and palliative care programs and professionals in the U.S. Committed to improve end of life care and expanding access to hospice care.

-NIA, part of NIH, leads a broad scientific effort to understand the nature of aging and to extend the healthy, active years of life.
-NIA sponsors research on aging.
+NIA, one of the 27 Institutes and Centers of NIH, leads a broad scientific effort to understand the nature of aging and to extend the healthy, active years of life.

 NC Association, Long Term Care Facilities